Wall Insulation Guide

 The time it takes to insulate a wall will depend mostly on the size of your house and the method of insulation.

-You can expect the work to take around 2-4 hours to complete on average for a wall cavity insulation job.
+You can expect the work to take around 2-4 hours to complete on average for a cavity wall insulation job.

 This type of insulation will usually take around 2-10 days to complete depending on how large your home is and how many walls are being insulated.